whoisbma/Game-Aesthetics-SP16/class-05-procGen/README.md

 #### Procedural Content Generation

 In the very end of the last class, we very briefly talked about a simple method to create a random result in our 2D arrays via a random walker.
+We could use that result

 the algorithmical creation of game content with limited or indirect user input